nirw4nna/nirw4nna.github.io/about.markdown

 <div style="clear: both;"></div>

-## Other Projects
+## Past Projects

-- I built an inference engine from scratch in C++ called [YAMI](https://github.com/nirw4nna/YAMI).
-It was heavily inspired by GGML.
-I quit the project after implementing Llama2 because I didn't see a clear path forward but I learned a lot and got back into the gist of C++.
+- **[YAMI](https://github.com/nirw4nna/YAMI)**: a tensor library and inference engine written from scratch in C++, inspired by GGML.

-- To optimize the matmuls kernels in YAMI I [build a benchmarking/autotuning framework](https://github.com/nirw4nna/matmul-playground).
-This had some nice ideas that I'm going to apply to DSC as well in the future.
+- **[matmul-playground](https://github.com/nirw4nna/matmul-playground)**: a benchmarking/autotuning framework for matrix multiplications on CPU.
+Used to finetune the matmul kernel in YAMI.